A common topic we receive a lot of questions about is related to ACH transfers vs wire transfers.

 Is an ACH transfer a better option than a wire transfer?

-When comparing the two, the only real advantage to a wire transfer is the speed of the transaction.
+When comparing the two, the only real advantage of a bank transfer vs. wire transfer is the speed of the transaction.
 ACH transfers are quicker, more convenient, cheaper, and more secure.
 If the funds need to be sent immediately, go with the wire transfer.
 If it’s something that can potentially wait three days, use the ACH transfer.

 What does ACH stand for?
 How does it work?